Electoral system of Germany

 The German federal election system regulates the election of the members of the national parliament, called the Bundestag.
-According to the principles governing the elections laws, set down in Art.
-38 of the German Basic Law, elections are to be universal, direct, free, equal, and secret.
-Furthermore, the German Basic Law stipulates that Bundestag elections are to take place every four years and that one can vote, and be elected, upon reaching the age of 18.
+According to the principles governing the law of elections, set down in Art.
+38 of the German constitution, elections are to be universal, direct, free, equal, and secret.
+Furthermore, the constitution stipulates that Bundestag elections are to take place every four years and that one can vote, and be elected, upon reaching the age of 18.
 All other stipulations for the federal elections are regulated by the Federal Electoral Act.
 Elections always take place on a Sunday.
 Mail votes are possible upon application.

 Germans elect their members of parliament with two votes.
 The first vote is for a direct candidate, who is required to receive a plurality vote in their electoral district.
 The second vote is used to elect a party list in each state as established by its respective party caucus.
-The Bundestag comprises seats representing each electoral district, with the remainder of seats being allocated to maintain proportionality based on the second vote.
+The Bundestag comprises, then, the seats representing each electoral district on the first vote and the seats allocated to maintain proportionality based on the second vote.
 Common practice is that direct candidates are also placed on the electoral lists at higher rankings as a fall-back in case they do not win their districts.